National minority self-government elections

 - the name of the requesting national minority organization as registered in the court register,

-- the legal basis for the request, i.e., reference must be made to Section 317 (4) b) of the Electoral Procedure Act (Ve.) or to the fact that the data request is for the purpose of using electoral roll data for direct political campaigning,
+- the legal basis for the request, i.e., reference must be made to section 317 (4) b) of the Electoral Procedure Act (Ve.) or to the fact that the data request is for the purpose of using electoral register data for direct political campaigning,

-- date, the name and signature of the requester.
+- date, name and signature of the applicant.

 The request can be submitted: